ichizhov/ExtensibleCommands/Docs/Section2.md

 Software applications that deal with relatively short, simple, or rarely changing sequences and failure scenarios are likely to be burdened by the Extensible Commands approach rather than benefit from it.

-Some disadvantages must be taken into account before adopting an Extensible Commands-like approach for an application’s design.
+Some disadvantages must be taken into account before adopting the Extensible Commands approach in the application’s design.
 1)	Execution path involves additional infrastructure layers.
    - It will be more difficult to trace the execution path through the code in the debugger due to additional command infrastructural code.
 Breakpoints at strategic junctions and Extensible Commands logging should help.
 2)	Command parameters.